 Our goal is to work with all members of the community – inluding disabled individuals, service providers, government agencies, advocacy groups, existing organizations and employers – to eliminate barriers to employment and bridge the gap between disabled job seekers and the employers who want to hire them.

-The Second Annual Diversified4USTroops golf tournament held in Holly Springs, NC May 20th, honored local wounded warriors and recognized veteran support organizations, including a donation to Enable America.
-The title sponsor, EDM (formerly Diversified Information Technologies) partnered with Enable America to organize and host the tournament, which raised over $20,000.
+The Third EDM Americas 4USTroops golf tournament held at Prestonwood Country Club in Cary, NC, honored local wounded warriors and recognized veteran support organizations, including a donation to Enable America.
+Title sponsor EDM Americas partnered with Enable America to organize and host the tournament, which raised over $20,000.

 “This tournament is a business and community-supported event which recognizes North Carolina’s veterans and their sacrifice.
 We’re honored to work with EDM in raising not just proceeds, but also awareness for deserving service members,” said Sandy Moonert, EA Program Director who is based in Raleigh and serves on the tournament organizing committee.
 “EDM is a strong supporter of the Enable America cause to improve employment for disabled veterans and wounded warriors.”